 Changing Java memory in DbVisualizer 9.1.3 and later versions

-Don't set the -Xmx property too large as it may result in Java not being able to launch DbVisualizer properly.
+Note: Don't set the -Xmx property higher than the available RAM on the machine as it may result in Java not being able to launch properly.
 If you experience problems starting DbVisualizer open a file explorer tool on your system and remove this file depending on operating system:

 Mac OS X: /Users/<user>/.dbvis/user.vmoptions

 Java properties for the dbvisgui and dbviscmd scripts are changed by editing respective script.

 The memory information shown in the DbVisualizer status bar shows information about memory available for new tabs, result sets etc. It does not include memory reserved for internal processing and the max amount is therefore always lower than the value specified by the

 -Xmx option.
 With -Xmx512m, the status bar max value is typically 341M.